kadirahq/flow-router/README.md

 #### FlowRouter.onRouteRegister(cb)

 This is API specially, designed for addon developers.
-They can listen for any registered route and add custom functionality to flow-router.
+They can listen for any registered route and add custom functionality to FlowRouter.
 This works on both server and client alike.

 ~~~js
 FlowRouter.onRouteRegister(function(route) {